kaminosekai54/MitoSplitter/README.md

  conda install colorama

- This program also use  muscle 5.1 	ns mafft 7.5.
-They are included in the tools folder, but feel free to réinstall them if you enconter any issue.
+ This program also use muscle 5.1 and mafft 7.5.
+They are included in the tools folder, but feel free to reinstall them if you enconter any issue.

 On macOS and linux , you might have to allow execution with the following command : chmod +x tools/mafft/mafft-mac/mafft.bat # change for the apropriate folder on linux